SohamMalakar/Generics-in-C/README.md

 ## Working

-It generates valid C code from the custom style of C code.
+It generates valid C code from the custom syntax.
 Its syntax is very similar to C++ but not very flexible.
 So, you should write your code very carefully to ensure that it doesn't break.

 ## Usage